 It also comes with the benefit that employees will receive eligible treatment in a private hospital, usually with their own private room.

-*Health at Hand nurses and counsellors are Available 24/7, midwives and pharmacists are available 8am-8pm Monday-Friday, 8am-4pm Saturday and 8am-12pm Sunday
+*Nurses and counsellors are Available 24/7, midwives and pharmacists are available 8am-8pm Monday-Friday, 8am-4pm Saturday and 8am-12pm Sunday

 The aim of small business health insurance is to get you and your team back to work quickly through prompt access to diagnosis and eligible treatment.
 This differs from a number of other health plans that are available, including: